How Burt Lancaster created the most iconic scene of WWII-themed films

 Military Career

 Burt Lancaster enlisted December 26, 1942, out of New York City and shipped out to boot camp a week later on January 2, 1943.
-According to his Enlisted Record and Report of Separation, Lancaster spent the majority of his career with a two year deployment abroad.
+According to his Enlisted Record and Report of Separation, Lancaster spent the majority of his career with a two-year deployment abroad.
 He spent time in Naples Foggia, North Appenines, Po Valley, and Rome Arno as an Entertainment Specialist.
 His military service ended at the convenience of the Government AR 615-365 and RR 1-1 demobilization.
-In layman's terms: the war ended.
+In layman’s terms: the war ended.

 Hollywood Career

 Mr. Lancaster had a lot of firsts; he was a pioneer in the film industry and was not afraid to lead from the front.
 When he created his production company Hecht-Hill-Lancaster he would go out of his way to produce movies that voice his social and political opinions.
 If a film meant a lot to him but it would be in financial trouble, he would open his wallet and eat the difference.
-His outlook on life that it is always worth it to take the risk but be prepared if it doesn't work out.
+His outlook on life is that it is always worth it to take the risk, but be prepared if it doesn’t work out.

 For Mr. Lancaster the juice is worth the squeeze because he got his first big break when he was cast in the Broadway play A Sound of Hunting.